myapos/maxCSS/README.md

 Download plugin as a .zip from github repo (option: clone or download as .zip) and install it through the plugin installation steps in wordpress administrator interface.
 Alternatively you can search through wordpress.org directory with the keyword `maxCSS`.

+A step by step tutorial is available in [link](https://codebitshub.com/maxcss-wordpress-plugin-installation-tutorial/)

 ## Download from wordpress.org

 Visit the following [link](https://wordpress.org/plugins/max-css/)